mohammadokour-x99/PortSwigger_CSRF_Vulnerabilities-Labs/README.md

 For a CSRF attack to be possible, three key conditions must be in place:

-## 1) A relevant action.
+1) A relevant action.
 - a privileged action  such as modifying permissions for other users
 - user-specific data (such as changing the user's own password)

----

-## 2) Cookie-based session handling:

-Performing the action involves issuing one or more HTTP requests, and the application relies solely on session cookies to identify the user who made the requests.
+2)Cookie-based session handling: Performing the action involves issuing one or more HTTP requests, and the application relies solely on session cookies to identify the user who made the requests.
 - There is no other mechanism in place for tracking sessions or validating user requests.

----

-## 3) No unpredictable request parameters.
+3) No unpredictable request parameters.
 The requests that perform the action do not contain any parameters whose values the attacker cannot determine or guess. for example when changing user's password , requests u to input the old one

 ---

-### Example request

 ```http
 POST /email/change HTTP/1.1